JamieB92/portfolio-project-two/README.md

 * I have confirmed that the website is responsive with different screen sizes.
   * I tested this by using different mobile devices and using the devtools within the browser to re-create different screen sizes.

-* I have confirmed that the subscribe button works and takes the user to the thankyou.html page.
+* I have confirmed that the start button works and takes the user to the  page.
   * I have tested this by adding all the correct inputs into the form and clicked subscribe which took me to the the thankyou.html page.

 * I have confirmed that the reset button works with the form.